All Episodes

 It is the day before the New Hampshire primary.

-We are in the live free or die state.
+We are in the live-free or die state.

 We'll be broadcasting here today and tomorrow.

-And well, we've got a couple of fun things that we're gonna we've been working on that hopefully will come to fruition and we'll know by nine o'clock Eastern tonight if uh in fact we're able to pull off what I want to pull off.
+And we'll know by 9 o'clock Eastern tonight if, in fact, we're able to pull off what I want to pull off.

 Might be very interesting.